 The MSc can be completed in one year, or students can take up to five years.
 This flexibility allows students to study at their own pace (either part-time or full-time), adjusting the intensity of their study to suit their needs.
-The minimum and maximum periods of registration for the programme are set out below:
+The minimum and maximum periods of registration for the programmes are set out below:

 Minimum Maximum

 MSc One year Five years

 PGDip One year Five years

+PGCert Six months Five years

 Individual modules One year Two years